 CONATEL (Comisión Nacional de Telecomunicaciones) is the telecommunications regulating agency in Honduras.
-Wireless products and equipment that connects to the PSTN, along with other RF equipment, require approval and certification in Honduras.
+Wireless products and equipment that connects to the PSTN, along with other Radio Frequency equipment, require type approval and certification in Honduras.

 Honduras has restrictions in the frequency band between 960 MHz and 1215 MHz.
 LARCG will help determine if these restrictions apply to your equipment.

-Routers, Modems and Gateways
+Routers, modems, and gateways

 RFID and Bluetooth modules

-NR013-09: (Plan Nacional de Atribución de Frecuencias) Establishes frequency plan in Honduras.
+NR013-09: (Plan Nacional de Atribución de Frecuencias) Establishes frequency plan in Honduras

-NR012-05: Updates the regulation for radiocommunication devices using Broadcast Spectrum Technology.
+NR012-05: Updates the regulation for radiocommunication devices using broadcast spectrum technology

-For products that do not require CONATEL approval, the Agency will provide a ‘No Homologation’ letter to have for your records and to avoid any issues with Customs upon importation of the equipment to Honduras.
+For products that do not require CONATEL approval, the Agency will provide a No Homologation letter to avoid any issues with customs.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.

 This plug almost always operates between 100 – 127 volts and is only compatible with socket type A.